sano-jin/rust-hands-on-wiki/README.md

 [View on GitHub](https://github.com/sano-jin/rust-hands-on-wiki)

-# How to create a own wiki from scrarch
+# How to create your own wiki from scrarch

 ## Prerequisties